 MemberPress is an easy-to-use WordPress Membership plugin that helps you create, manage, and track membership subscriptions and sell digital download products.
 MemberPress integrates fully with your already-existing WordPress site on WP Engine, so you can get your online business up and running in no time.

-If you don’t currently have a WordPress site with WP Engine, now is a great time to accelerate your digital business with world-class themes, WP Engine’s industry-leading speed and performance, and powerful plugins like MemberPress that will help you quickly realize your digital vision.
+If you don’t currently have a WordPress site with WP Engine, now is a great time to accelerate your digital business with world-class themes, WP Engine’s fast WordPress hosting, industry-leading performance, and powerful plugins like MemberPress that will help you quickly realize your digital vision.

 Start Your Virtual Learning Site in 7 Easy Steps